Incidentally discovered sellar masses (pituitary incidentalomas)

 CHARACTERISTICS OF REFERRED PATIENTS

 Patients who are referred for evaluation of incidentally discovered magnetic resonance imaging (MRI) signal abnormalities within the sella tend to have larger lesions and a higher incidence of neurologic abnormalities than would be expected from autopsy and MRI series of unselected patients [8,9].
 This presumably reflects the selection process of a referral population.
-In one series of 31 referred patients, 16 had lesions 10 mm or larger .
-Three of the 31 patients had hormonal abnormalities; two had slightly high serum alpha-subunit concentrations, and two mild hyperprolactinemia (one patient had both).
-In the largest reported series of incidentally discovered sellar masses, 506 patients were reported from referral centers, in response to a questionnaire, to have incidentally-discovered sellar masses; the majority were >10 mm .
+In one series of 328 referred patients, 233 had lesions 10 mm or larger .
+Of the 328, 179 were diagnosed as nonfunctioning pituitary adenomas, 47 as Rathke's cleft cysts, 37 as lactotroph adenomas, 16 as somatotroph adenomas, and seven as corticotroph adenomas.
+Over half had one or more hormonal deficiencies.
+In the largest reported series of incidentally discovered sellar masses, 506 patients were reported from referral centers, in response to a questionnaire, to have incidentally discovered sellar masses; the majority were >10 mm .

-The overall frequency of different types of pituitary adenomas is not known because many large series of incidentally discovered sellar masses intentionally exclude those patients who have lesions that are hypersecreting.
+The overall frequency of different types of pituitary adenomas is not known, because many large series of incidentally discovered sellar masses intentionally exclude those patients who have lesions that are hypersecreting.
 In our experience, however, it is common for a sellar mass that is discovered incidentally to be associated, on further evaluation, with obvious clinical consequences, including visual impairment and hormonal hypersecretion.
 Some of these patients even have obvious clinical manifestations of the hypersecretion (eg, acromegaly) that had been overlooked until the mass was discovered.
+Severe hormonal hyposecretion, including marked hypothyroidism and hypoadrenalism can also be seen.

 - Peyster RG, Adler LP, Viscarello RR, et al. CT of the normal pituitary gland.
 Neuroradiology 1986; 28:161.